g-erm/tp/docs/UserGuide.md

 <br>

 Step 3.
-The application will show the sorted job list based on the sort condition given.
+The application will now show the sorted job list based on the sort condition given!

 ![Sort Job Step 2](images/sortJob2.png)